 The maximum number of credit hours a student may enroll in one semester is 19.
 This breaks down to nine credit hours per eight-week session.
 This nine-credit-hour enrollment-limit is applied to the summer term as well.

 Yes.
 OU Extended Campus is a part of the University of Oklahoma, which is a regionally-accredited institution through the Higher Learning Commission.

 Yes.
-We are one of the twenty colleges within the university.
+We are the second largest of the twenty colleges within the University of Oklahoma.

 We do not accept life or work experience.
 However, military and law enforcement training may apply.